NullNRG/Muck-BepInEx/MuckTemplate/Package/README.md

-# $safeprojectname$ for Valheim
+# $safeprojectname$ for Muck

-This is a Bepinex mod for Valheim that .
+This is a Bepinex mod for Muck.

 ## Installation (manual)